tliutony/OpenDSA/RST/en/MHC/references.rst

 In our memory drawings, the bad reference value is drawn as a diagonal line between the corners of the reference variable's box.

-.. _numptrxxxFig:

-.. inlineav:: empRefnullCON dgm
+.. inlineav:: empRefnullCON2 dgm
    :links: AV/Pointers/empRefnullCON.css
-   :scripts: AV/Pointers/empRefnullCON.js
+   :scripts: AV/Pointers/empRefnullCON2.js
    :align: center
    :keyword: Pointers